Skip to content

 <div><foo></foo></div>

-If you are generate Markdown and want to insert it into an element, use Markup:
+If you are generating Markdown and want to insert it into an element, use Markup to mark it as safe:

 Injecting generated markdown